 4. Have your gas supply regularly checked too

 Don’t forget to regularly check your business gas supplies and appliances as well.
 The Gas Safety Regulations 1998 states that you must arrange annual gas safety checks for any appliances that are serving guest accommodation, even if it’s sited away from the guests’ rooms.

 Staff members will also need to be trained about how to correctly use all of your hotel’s gas appliances.
 Show them how to carry our visual checks as well, so they can spot obvious faults.
 This could include any damaged pipework or connections.
 While any new installations must be carried out by someone who is Gas Safe-registered, anyone can change a LPG gas cylinder or hose once they are competent to do so.

 Another thing for the to-do list is to install carbon monoxide and dioxide alarms throughout your guest house or hotel.
 These alarms can signify any fault and help you avoid any catastrophes.
 They should give an audible alarm when levels are dangerous and should be able to automatically shut off your gas system.

 5. Set up a clear emergency response plan

 In the event of an emergency at your hotel or guest house, all staff members should know how to act.
 Regular meetings with law enforcement and emergency services should be scheduled so you have a good communication plan in place and can update it as and when required.
 In doing so, you can prepare your staff so that everyone is calm and knowledgeable in a worst-case scenario.

 “We make sure all our staff have sufficient training to know how to act in an emergency.
-Communication is key as it’s clear we must be calm and composed in critical moments as this can help us make sure both our guests and staff members are as safe as possible and can help avoid possible catastrophes,” pointed out Aneil Handa, who is the director of the hotel group Cairn.
+Communication is key as it’s clear we must be calm and composed in critical moments as this can help us make sure both our guests and staff members are as safe as possible and can help avoid possible catastrophes,” pointed out Aneil Handa, who is director of The Cairn Collection.